Virgin Money large transfers and transfer limits in 2025

 There aren’t any legal transfer limits in the UK.
 This means that in theory, you can send as much money as you want overseas.

 However, the transfer provider you use may set a limit on how much you can send per day, month or year.
-For example, banks tend to have international transfer limits of around £25,000 to £50,000 (depending on the bank).
+For example, some banks may have a transfer limit of around £25,000 to £50,000 (depending on the bank).¹

-Here’s how to send money overseas from the UK:
+Here’s how to transfer large amounts of money from the UK:

 Here’s what you may need to prove the source of funds for a few different scenarios: